ohefny/MyRead-React/README.md

 ## TL;DR

-To get the app runing right away:
+To get the app up and running right away:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`